vicnicius/vicnicius.github.io/curriculum.md

 ## Profile

-I'm Vinícius, a 31 years old software engineer with a deep interest in the consequences of code in human systems.
-My main career goals are to support those human systems and provide new ways of economic and social interactions through code.

-Software is a tool, not an end in itself.
-Software has to be simple.
-This aim for simplicity serves me as a guiding principle and is an extremely challenging goal to achieve.
-A challenge that moves me every day.

-I have almost 10 years of experience with web development.
-The last 5 of those I've spent more focused on front-end development, but I still like and often do contribute with back-end code.
+I'm Vinícius, a 31 years old software engineer focused on building great products.

 Currently, I'm living in the Netherlands.